quantumlib/Stim/README.md

     Beware that touching qubit `999999` implicitly tells simulators to resize their internal state to accommodate a million qubits.

 - **Measurement Record Targets**:
-    Measurement results are referred to by `qubit@-lookback` arguments.
+    Measurement results are referred to by `rec[-#]` arguments, where the index within the square brackets uses python-style negative indices to refer to the end of the growing measurement record.
-    For example, `CNOT 2@-1 3` says "toggle qubit `3` if the most recent measurement on qubit `2` was True".
+    For example, `CNOT rec[-1] 3` says "toggle qubit `3` if the most recent measurement returned `True` and `CZ 1 rec[-2]` means "phase flip qubit `1` if the second most recent measurement returned `True`.
-    A lookback of `-2` refers to the second-most-recent measurement, `-3` is the third-most-recent, and so forth
+    There is implementation-defined maximum lookback of `-16777215` when accessing the measurement record.
-    (until an implementation-defined maximum of `-15`).
+    Non-negative indices are not permitted.

 - **Broadcasting**:
     Most gates support broadcasting over multiple targets.